 The most amazing of these are the ancient walls built during the Roman period in the first century BC.

-If you decide to make your way up do it do it do it!, you will be walking on the most extensive Carolingian Wall of Europe and will be awarded the most breathtaking views of the city.
+If you decide to make your way up, you will be walking on the most extensive Carolingian Wall of Europe and will be awarded the most breathtaking views of the entire city.

 IMPORTANT TO NOTE:

 Making your way up to the wall is tedious as there are some very narrow stairways and uphill tracks.
 It’s not recommended for anyone with trouble walking or climbing on an incline.

 I was unable to climb up on my most recent trip as I was recovering from an ankle fracture and the stress from the uneven cobblestone streets wreaked havoc on my foot.